 What Is Scaling and Root Planing?

-Do you have chronic bad breath, bleeding, and inflamed gums, and/or a receding gum line?
+Do you have chronic bad breath, bleeding, inflamed gums, and/or a receding gum line?
 Have you ever been told that you need a periodontal treatment called scaling and root planing?
 Our experienced dental teams at Made Ya Smile Dental in Kingwood, TX can diagnose and treat periodontal disease.
-One of the most common treatments is scaling or root planing (SRP).
+One of the most common treatments is periodontal scaling and root planing (SRP).
 This service can halt the progression of active periodontal disease as bacteria is trapped deep within a gum pocket.
 In an attempt to clean out infected pockets and change the surface of the tooth and roots, SRP assists in the reattachment of the roots to the tooth and reduces the size of an inflamed pocket.
 Let's have a chat about your signs of periodontal disease and what advanced techniques we can provide to you to get it under control.
 Schedule your Made Ya Smile Dental appointment today.

 When Is Scaling and Root Planing Needed?